Wireless Image Retrieval at the Edge: Related work

 \subsection{Joint Source-Channel Coding (JSCC)}

 According to Shannon's separation theorem \cite{shannon}, performing source and channel coding separately achieves theoretical optimality guarantees in the asymptotic infinite blocklength regime.
 This theorem holds under average power constraint and a single-letter additive distortion constraint, e.g., average mean-square error between the samples of the input and output sequences.
 However, in practice, we are limited by finite blocklengths due to complexity and latency constraints; and JSCC is known to outperform separate schemes in practical scenarios.
-Many JSCC schemes have been proposed \cite{jscc_video, jscc_images, jscc_image_dnn}, but these have not found application in practice as they are too complex and specific to the underlying source and channel distributions, or do not provide sufficient improvement to justify the introduced increase in the system complexity, as well as the loss of modularity.
-More recently, JSCC schemes based on DNNs have been introduced \cite{jscc_wireless, jscc_text, david_spawc, jscc_feedback}, and are shown to provide comparable or better performance than state-of-the-art digital schemes.
+Many JSCC schemes have been proposed \cite{jscc_video, jscc_images, jscc_wireless}, but these have not found application in practice as they are too complex and specific to the underlying source and channel distributions.
+Moreover, they do not provide sufficient improvement to justify the introduced increase in the system complexity, as well as the loss of modularity.
+More recently, JSCC schemes based on autoencoders \cite{autoencoders}, which are DNNs aimed at unsupervised data coding, have been introduced \cite{jscc_text, jscc_image_dnn, david_spawc, jscc_feedback}, and are shown to provide comparable or better performance than state-of-the-art digital schemes.

 JSCC for remote inference problems is much less studied.
 Distributed hypothesis testing problem over a noisy communication channel has been recently introduced in \cite{Sreekumar:IT:20} using an information theoretic formulation and considering the type II error exponent as the performance measure.
-It is shown that, while the optimality of separation holds for the problem of testing against independence, separation is in general suboptimal.
+Here, the goal is to make a decision on the joint distribution of the samples observed by a remote observer and those observed by the decision maker.
+Similarly to our setting, the observer communicates to the decision maker over a noisy channel.
+It is shown that, while the optimality of separation holds for the problem of testing against independence, where the alternative hypothesis is the product of the marginal distributions of the remote and local samples, separation is suboptimal in general, when testing against arbitrary joint distributions.